Hart Mountain - Antelope Hot Springs

 Small Soaking Pool

-The hot spring bathing spot was created by a rancher who used a stick of dynamite to open a rock with bubbling water emerging from it.
+The main hot spring bathing spot was created by a rancher who used a stick of dynamite to blast a hole in the bedrock, revealing bubbling water.

-The small hot spring undeveloped pool, located about 100 yards away, offers a splendid, unobstructed view of the mountain ranges.
-This spot is ideal during warmer weather.
-The pool features a gravel and bedrock bottom, from which the spring water bubbles up at temperatures up to 104°F. Exploring along the channel may reveal additional smaller hot spring pools.
+About 100 yards away, a small, undeveloped hot spring pool offers unobstructed mountain views and is ideal in warmer weather.
+The pool features a gravel and bedrock bottom, from which the spring water bubbles up at temperatures up to 104°F. Exploring along the channel may reveal additional smaller pools.

 Hart Mountain Hot Springs